-The Australian Shepherd and the Australian Cattle dog, despite their similar names are surprisingly quite different in many ways.
+The Australian Shepherd and the Australian Cattle dog, despite their similar names, are surprisingly quite different in many ways.
 They are both traditional herding dogs, and they are both very intelligent and energetic, and they must be exercised accordingly.
-They also need a lot of early training to ensure that they do not exhibit over protectiveness if they are to adapt to a family home setting.
+They also need a lot of early training to ensure they do not exhibit overprotectiveness if they are to adapt to a family home setting.
 However, once you have cracked their training, then they are both equally affectionate and loving with their immediate family.

-Ultimately, there is a lot more information to consider if you are thinking about inviting one of these guys into your home, so sit back, relax and read on to learn a bit more about the two breeds, and hopefully you will discover if either of these guys are the right breed for you and your lifestyle.
+Ultimately, there is a lot more information to consider if you are thinking about inviting one of these guys into your home, so sit back, relax and read on to learn a bit more about the two breeds, and hopefully, you will discover if either of these guys is the right breed for you and your lifestyle.

 Australian Cattle Dog